Stand Mixer Sourdough Bread

 Here are some essential tools and ingredients that will help you make this sourdough bread recipe better and easier:

-- Sourdough starter: This is crucial for your recipe as it gives the bread its unique tangy taste and helps it rise.
-If you don’t have one, you can make your own or buy a ready-to-use starter online or at stores that sell special food items.
+Sourdough starter: If you don’t have one, you can make your own or buy a ready-to-use starter online from Etsy.
 Read these articles if you need help making your sourdough starter or feeding a sourdough starter properly.

 Troubleshooting and Help